PaperBench: Evaluating AI's Ability to Replicate AI Research

 Cited by OpenAI

-Join a rigorous research program where high school and undergraduate students work alongside world-class researchers to publish at top AI conferences.
+Join a rigorous research program where students and professionals work alongside world-class researchers to publish at top AI conferences.

-Join a rigorous research program where high school and undergraduate students work alongside world-class researchers to publish at top AI conferences.
+Join a rigorous research program where students and professionals work alongside world-class researchers to publish at top AI conferences.

 Choose the cohort that fits your schedule